shabihish/propensity-evaluation/README.md

 </figure>

 <br><br>
-This framework introduces a novel, agentic approach to safety evaluation across four high-risk domains:
-*   **Self-Proliferation:** A model's tendency to replicate, modify, or deploy itself without human oversight.
-*   **Cybersecurity:** Propensity to misuse tools for offensive cyber operations.
-*   **Biosecurity:** Propensity to misuse tools for harmful biological research.
-*   **Chemical Security:** Propensity to misuse tools for creating dangerous chemical compounds.

 This codebase provides two core components:
 1.  **Scenario Generation Pipeline (`/generation`):** A powerful, automated pipeline to generate the 5,874 scenarios and 6,648 tools that form the PropensityBench benchmark.
 2.  **Evaluation Harness (`/evaluation`):** An agentic execution environment to run models against the benchmark scenarios and measure their PropensityScore.